-The Challenger Trust is a UK registered charity that has been working with some of the most socio- and economically- deprived areas of the UK for nearly 20 years.
+The Challenger Trust is a UK registered charity that has been working with some of the most socio- and economically- deprived areas of the UK for over 20 years.
 We help young people to raise their aspirations, develop vital character attributes and learn lifelong skills that will improve their academic achievement and future employment opportunities, whilst meeting Ofsted criteria.
 This is all strongly influenced by the Department for Education’s policy to encourage more 'character education' in every young person’s learning.

 In 2014, The Trust became a sponsor of the Challenger Multi-Academy Trust (CMAT), a group of schools in which the ‘Challenger’ model is supported and developed: an environment for study where honesty, character and fair play are highly valued, and the Challenger Diploma is an integral part of improving standards and achieving academic success.
 The Trust’s duties as sponsor of CMAT are to appoint the leadership team and select the governing body, monitor the academy’s performance, reporting to the DfE as necessary, and making sure the academy spends its funding effectively.